Dorchester County Sheriff's Office to receive new car and body camera equipment

 Body camera footage with the old equipment was uploaded through a docking station.
 The in-car footage was uploaded either from a memory card dropped off by a deputy or it was done so wirelessly.

-Knight said the deputies will have seven sites in the county where they can park and have their footage uploaded via WiFi.
-Before it was all done at one location.
+Knight said the deputies will have seven sites in the county where they can park and have their footage uploaded via Wi-Fi.

+"Instead of having to upload SD cards at one location," said county spokeswoman Tiffany Norton.

-Additionally, he said the new cameras have better audio and visual quality.
+Additionally, the new cameras have better audio and visual quality Knight said.
 The county is also hoping to get updated software that will allow for automatic license plate reading sometime in the future.

 Since the office began using body and in-car cameras, Knight said that they have been a great asset.
 He said they have been especially helpful in addressing some complaints about officers.